Commonwealth COVID-19 Enforcement: More Restaurants Ordered Closed

 Townships could require employees to provide proof of a negative test to shorten the length of potential leave.
 Additional township required tests would be at the township’s expense.
 If the test is negative, employees could be required to return to work.

-If an employee must quarantine due to the order, the leave would be covered under the Families First Coronavirus Relief Act (FFCRA), which would require the township to provide additional paid leave of up to 10 days for any employee at their regular hours and rates.
-Employees who can telework during a quarantine would not be eligible for FFCRA leave.
-Townships may exempt emergency personnel, including public works employees, from receiving FFCRA leave.
-FFCRA leave requirements will expire on December 31, 2020.
-Please note that while local governments are required to provide FFCRA leave, they are not eligible for reimbursement of these costs.
-Click here for more on FFCRA leave.
-Townships should determine now how they will handle travel quarantine situations, as well as employees who test positive for COVID-19 or are told to quarantine by a healthcare provider or the state Department of Health.
+Please note that Families First Coronavirus Relief Act (FFCRA), which required townships to provide additional paid leave of up to 10 days for any employee at their regular hours and rates, is no longer in effect and ended on December 31, 2020.
+Townships should determine how they will handle travel quarantine situations, as well as employees who test positive for COVID-19 or are told to quarantine by a healthcare provider or the state Department of Health.
 To help you with this challenge, labor law attorneys from the firm of Eckert Seamans held a PSATS Town Hall in November to discuss how to manage employees during the pandemic, including the new travel quarantine.
 To listen to the free recording, click here.

 Revised State Mask Order Applies to Townships